kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 Note that the UTM link wasn't truncated so the post is over 140 characters.
 All this is a problem.
 <a name="regex"></a>
 ## Clean Up The Link With A Regular Expression
-The solution is to clean up the link in the address bar with a regular expression.
+The solution was to clean up the link in the address bar with a regular expression.
 Update the beginning of `tweetButton.js` so it looks like this:
 {% prism javascript %}
 (function(){